Fab Five (University of Michigan): History

 Webber earned second-team All-Big Ten Conference recognition in 1992 and first-team recognition in 1993.
 Howard received honorable mention in 1992, second-team selection in 1993 and first-team selection in 1994.
 Rose was a third-team selection in 1993 and first-team selection in 1994.
 King was an honorable mention selection in 1993 and 1994 and a third-team selection in 1995.
 Jackson was an honorable mention selection in 1994 and second-team selection in 1995.

+The Fab Five was estranged for many years because of Webber's association with a Michigan booster.
+The scandal resulted in the program having to forfeit victories from Webber's two seasons and the Final Four banners being removed.
+The NCAA also banned Webber from associating with the program for 10 years.

 Four of the five members went on to play in the NBA.
 Only Jackson did not.
 King played two seasons.
 Howard was a one-time NBA All-Star and won two NBA championship rings with the Miami Heat.
 Rose grew as a player between 1999 and 2003, leading the Indiana Pacers in scoring the year they reached the NBA Finals, 2000.
 Webber was an NBA All-Star and the leading scorer on the Sacramento Kings team that reached the Western Conference Finals, in 2002.
 As a member of the Miami Heat, Howard became the first and only member of the Fab Five to win an NBA championship, in 2012.
 Though he was old by NBA standards at that point and played limited minutes, his leadership and high basketball IQ were huge assets for both the 2012 Heat and the 2013 team that repeated as champions; Howard's time in Miami led to his becoming an assistant coach of the team after he retired from playing, and that in turn led to his being hired to coach his alma mater, where he remained until 2024.

+All five members were featured commentators on an alternate TV broadcast of the Wolverines' 2026 Final Four matchup against the Arizona Wildcats on April 4, 2026.